-The basic operation is quite simple.
-Per default midiin listens on the 3.5 mm TRS jack of the X7.
+The basic operation is guite simple.
+Per default midiin listens on all available ports, both TRS and USB.
+The first port to receive MIDI data is used.
 The following example controls one synth voice by converting MIDI note on / note off messages into CV / gate signals:

-'''

-[midiin]

-pitch = 01

-gate = 02
+[midiin] pitch = 01qate = 02

-'''

 It's really as simple as that!
-Connect your MIDI keyboard or sequencer with the X7 MIDI input, wire 01 to the

-1V/Oct input of a synth voice and 02 to its gate input and enjoy your music!
+Connect your MIDI keyboard or sequencer with the X7 MIDI input, wire 01 to the 1V/Oct input of a synth voice and 02 to its gate input and enjoy your music!